| |

 then you must catch up before the end of the week.
 An

-to the climbing wall.
-We cannot enforce this schedule
+the climbing wall.
+We cannot enforce this schedule on

-fitness.
-We won't allow you to attempt a climb if we
+We won't allow you to attempt a climb if we think that

-think that you are not fit enough to be safe on it.
+you are not fit enough to be safe on it.
+We can't say

 THE USE OF GYMS...

-training inside in a gym, and then they wonder why they
+inside in a gym, and then they wonder why they struggle

-struggle on the course.
-Even on a good treadmill or
+on the course.
+Even on a good treadmill or rowing machine

-rowing machine it is very hard to simulate training
+it is very hard to simulate training outside, and the

-the best compromise is to only use the gym when there
+gym user, perhaps the best compromise is to only use the

 GOT ANY QUESTIONS?